adaltas/node-nikita/src/write.coffee.md

 *   `from`          Replace from after this marker, a string or a regular expression.
 *   `gid`           File group name or group id.
 *   `local_source`  Treat the source as local instead of remote, only apply with "ssh" option.
-*   `match`         Replace this marker, a string or a regular expression.
+*   `match`         Replace this marker, a string or a regular expression, default to the replaced string if missing.
 *   `mode`          File mode (permission and sticky bits), default to `0666`, in the for of `{mode: 0o744}` or `{mode: "744"}`.
 *   `replace`       The content to be inserted, used conjointly with the from, to or match options.
 *   `source`        File path from where to extract the content, do not use conjointly with content.